Nihlus/AdvancedDLSupport/docs/indirect-calling.md

 In particular, ADL with `calli` supports nullable structs by value or by ref, string and boolean marshalling with `[MarshalAs]`, and normal structs by value and by ref.

-Furthermore, when running under 32-bit .NET Core on Windows, `calli` is restricted to the `__fastcall` calling convention, and will ignore any hints to the contrary.
+Furthermore, when running under .NET Core 2.0, `calli` is restricted to the `__fastcall` calling convention, and will ignore any hints to the contrary.
 This calling convention limitation is present on all .NET Core platforms, but is only relevant on x86.
 Calling conventions are, by design, ignored on other platforms in native code.
+The limitation in question is fixed in .NET Core 2.1 and above.
+Using `__fastcall` may cause GC issues and runtime crashes unless the unmanaged code is unable to handle a managed calling convention, where it takes no locks and doesn't run for very long.

-The limitation in question is scheduled to be fixed in .NET Core 2.1.
+Mono and the .NET Framework are unaffected by this issue.

 [calli-unverifiable]: https://blogs.msdn.microsoft.com/shawnfa/2004/06/14/calli-is-not-verifiable/